George

 Europe has a set of primary interests,

 which to us have none, or a very remote relation.
+Hence

-combinations and collisions of her friendships or
+of her friendships or enmities.

 Our detached and distant situation invites

 and enables us to pursue a different course.
-If we
+If we remain

-remain one people, under an efficient government,
+one people, under an efficient government, the period

-any time resolve upon, to be scrupulously respected;
+upon, to be scrupulously respected; when belligerent

-when belligerent nations, under the impossibility
+nations, under the impossibility of making acquisitions

-of making acquisitions upon us, will not lightly hazard
+upon us, will not lightly hazard the giving us provocation;

-or war, as our interest, guided by justice, shall
+when we may choose peace or war, as our interest, guided

 Why forego the advantages of so peculiar